 International sanctions, particularly financial sanctions, are relevant primarily to the financial services sector.
 However, they are also binding on any person, company or entity, including practitioners such as lawyers and accountants and individual citizens, who may hold funds, financial assets and economic resources affected by the sanctions.
 In most cases financial sanctions impose the duty to freeze the funds, financial assets and economic resources belonging to, owned, held or controlled by designated individuals and entities, or by individuals or entities acting on their behalf or at their direction, or by entities owned or controlled by them; and prohibit the making available of funds, financial assets or economic resources to or for the benefit of designated individuals and entities.
 Financial sanctions may also prohibit the provision of certain financial services and certain financial transactions or the provision of financial assistance to designated individuals and entities.

 Sanctions and restrictive measures on a number of countries, individuals and entities (as in the case of Iran) are also in effect as a result of unilateral action by the United States of America.
-Unlike United Nations and European Union sanctions, US sanctions are not legally binding in Malta.
-Nevertheless MFSA licence holders and the public in general are encouraged to take US sanctions into consideration when conducting business activities in view of the wide ranging applicability of these measures and the risk of significant financial actions which may have serious implications on their business activities.
+Unlike United Nations and European Union sanctions.
+MFSA Licence Holders and the public in general are encouraged to take US sanctions into consideration when conducting business activities in view of the wide ranging applicability of these measures and the risk of significant financial actions which may have serious implications on their business activities.

 US sanctions legislation provides for various types of action that can be taken by the US Government and contains a number of very significant financial provisions.
 These include measures targeted at foreign persons or entities, including banks that knowingly carry out transactions in breach of US sanctions laws and regulations.
 The US Treasury Department, through the Office of Foreign Assets Control (OFAC) may impose measures against any non-US bank which it determines having engaged in prohibited transactions such as providing financial services to designated persons or entities.
 Such measures include directing US banks to terminate US correspondent banking relations with non-US banks and blocking their access to the US financial system.

-The information provided by the MFSA throughout these pages aims to assist licence holders and other interested persons to be aware of and to comply with international sanctions.
-While every effort is made to avoid errors or omissions, sanctions are published for information and convenience purposes only and may not be complete.
-Licence holders and interested persons are urged to consult the appropriate United Nations and EU websites for complete and up-to-date information and to seek professional advice as may be necessary to ensure that they do not in any way support activities, individuals or entities which are subject to sanctions or become unwittingly involved and possibly implicated in the violation of sanctions.
+The information provided by the MFSA aims to assist Licence Holders and other interested persons to be aware of and to comply with international sanctions.
+Licence Holders and interested persons are urged to consult the appropriate Sanctions Monitoring Board, United Nations and EU websites for complete and up-to-date information and to seek professional advice as may be necessary to ensure that they do not in any way support activities, individuals or entities which are subject to sanctions or become unwittingly involved and possibly implicated in the violation of sanctions.